leyton-group/pg-odata-server/README.md

 ### Creating sample data

-After starting the application it's will generate the sample [datasets](http://gitlab.leyton.fr/salesforce/ODATA/-/blob/server/src/server.ts#L13-L35).
+After starting the application you can generate the sample data by submitting localhost:3003/initDb.

+### Adding new models/controllers

+You can create and expose new tables through Odata protocole using the instructions given on [ts-odata-v4-server](https://github.com/leyton-group/ts-odata-v4-server) project readme